Pattabiram railway station

 Pattabiram railway station is one of the railway stations of the Chennai Central–Arakkonam section of the Chennai Suburban Railway Network.
-Located about 25 km from Chennai Central railway station, it is a suburb situated on the western part of Chennai (formerly known as Madras), India. the station serves the neighbourhoods of Pattabiram.
+Located about 25 km from Chennai Central railway station, it is a suburb situated on the western part of Chennai, India. the station serves the neighbourhoods of Pattabiram.
 It has an elevation of 31 m above sea level.

 History

 The lines at the station were electrified on 29 November 1979, with the electrification of the Chennai Central–Tiruvallur section.

+The station

+Platforms

+There are a total of 2 platforms and 4 tracks.
+The platforms are connected by foot overbridge.
+These platforms are built to accumulate 24 coaches express train.

+Station layout

 Commuter facilities

 Around 16,000 commuters use the station every day.
 In 2002, the railway department allotted ₹ 12 million for improving passenger amenities at the Pattabiram and Puliamangalam stations.
 A bridge connecting north bazaar with south bazaar over level crossing 10 at the Tiruvallur end of the railway station was inaugurated in 2010 and has a fleet of steps on either end for commuters to access the bridge.
 The bridge caters to about 50 villages with a population of over 60,000.
 The residents are demanding that a road overbridge be built to replace the other level crossing.